-Oh this salad, let’s talk about it.
+Oh this Spicy Beer and Butter Shrimp Salad, let’s talk about it.

-Oh and I have I mentioned how much I hate mold?
+Oh, and I have I mentioned how much I hate mold?
 I hate it.

 Did I tell you guys about the moldy sweet potatoes?